Not sure what an EORI number or what it will mean for your business post-Brexit?

 What is the EORI application process and what details do I need?

-You or your business can apply for an EORI number at HMRC’s website.
-HMRC says the application process will take up to 10 minutes.
+Originally, the government required businesses to apply for an EORI number at HMRC’s website, with the application process taking up to 10 minutes.

-However, to be able to apply you’ll need a Government Gateway ID for your organisation (or for yourself if you’re a sole trader).
-If you haven’t got one then you will need to apply for that first, and this will add to the total application time.
+To be able to apply you’ll need a Government Gateway ID for your organisation (or for yourself if you’re a sole trader).
+If you haven’t got one, you can create one when you apply.

 It’s also likely that as a trader your business is VAT-registered.
 And if your business is registering for VAT because you now meet the threshold, then that process should be completed first because you will need the VAT details.